DrAma999/AFSwiftDateExtension/README.md

 - Get interval between dates using that custom operator >-<
 - Add date components by using aritmethic operators
 - Curryed functions
+- Use subscripting to access single or group of date components

 ## Requirements
 - iOS7 or above